 Exercise is vital for bone health throughout life

-Prevention of osteoporosis and calcium supplementation; Everything you need to know
+Prevention of osteoporosis and calcium supplementation; everything you need to know

-Be careful about calcium supplements
+Be cautious about calcium supplements

-Take calcium supplements with food:
+Take a calcium supplement with food:

-Purity is very important:
+Being pure is very important:

 Consider side effects:

-Also note possible drug interactions:
+Also, pay attention to possible drug interactions: